 Australia is experiencing an expansion of radiation oncology and medical imaging facilities and service.
 Growth includes construction of new treatment centres, particularly in regional centres.
 There is currently a national workforce shortage, which has been forecast to grow significantly in the next two decades.
 A postgraduate qualification such as this is mandatory to become a certified practising medical physicist in Australia.

 This program is accredited by the Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM) who oversee a professional accreditation program that recognises and certifies experienced medical physicists.

 To be certified as a professional medical physicist in Australia, you must complete the requirements stipulated by the ACPSEM.

 - undergraduate Bachelor of Science (physics major and strong maths subjects) or Bachelor of Engineering (strong physics and maths subjects), or ACPSEM approved equivalents

-- an ACPSEM approved postgraduate degree in medical physics (usually masters or higher), or ACPSEM approved equivalents.
+- an ACPSEM accredited postgraduate degree in medical physics (usually masters or higher), or ACPSEM approved equivalents.
 You must also meet the bachelor degree requirements (above).

 - completion of the ACPSEM Training, Education and Accreditation Program (TEAP) while employed as a Medical Physics Registrar at an accredited clinical centre.